kddnewton/ripper-docs/README.md

 %I[one two three]
 ```

-In the axample above, a `symbols_new` event would be dispatched when the parser finds the `one` token.
+In the example above, a `symbols_new` event would be dispatched when the parser finds the `one` token.
 It can be followed by any number of [symbols_add](#symbols_add) events.
 The handler for this event accepts no parameters, as it's the start of a list.

 ```ruby
 def on_symbols_new; end